DefiantZombie/FuelCellTweaks/README.md

 ## Installation

-1. Copy Squidsoft Collective into your KSP/GameData folder.
-OS X Note: You will have to go one level deeper and copy/merge the folders inside Squidsoft Collective into your KSP/GameData/Squidsoft Collective folder.
+1. Copy contents of GameData into your KSP/GameData folder.
+OS X Note: Do not blindly drop GameData and any sub folders.
+You may overwrite/remove ALL of the GameData.
+Drop files and folders slowly and carefully.

 ## Usage